 Yes!
-It’s very common for bearded dragons to enjoy getting wet and play in water.
-Most of them love bath time and many will splash around in their bowls too.
+It’s very common for bearded dragons to enjoy getting wet and playing in water.
+Most of them love bath time, and many will splash around in their bowls too.

 An important note here is to make sure you are cleaning their bowl regularly.
 We like to empty ours and rinse it out daily.
 It gets a good cleaning about once a week.

 How much water should I leave out for my beardie?